DomainDrivenArchitecture/dda/architecture/K8s.md

   apiGroup: rbac.authorization.k8s.io
 ```

+### Securing microk8s
+To secure microk8s we need to secure all its parts and to do that we need to understand and edit the standard config.
+This is critical as the standard config is highly insecure from what we understood so far.

+Generally it would be a good idea to study the [repo](https://github.com/ubuntu/microk8s).

+#### Default Args
+Starting point are [the default args](https://github.com/ubuntu/microk8s/tree/master/microk8s-resources/default-args) for each of the used pods.

+If we want to edit it live and not in the SNAP itself, we can edit the respective files on the serverpath "/var/snap/microk8s/current" and then restart microk8s.

+#### Default NS
+For every Namespace there exists are Default User, which is taken by a POD if it does not have another one.
+So this needs to be restricted for the Namespaces we want to use.

+#### ServiceAccounts
+Each pod has the rights of its associated ServiceAccount.
+If we are using RBAC we can restrict the ServiceAccount by creating a [Cluster/Rolebinding](https://kubernetes.io/docs/reference/access-authn-authz/rbac/).

+#### DiscoveryRoles
+There exist an option for unauthorized and unauthenticated access to the API with so-called [Discovery Roles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#discovery-roles) (if we are using RBAC), this should be restricted.

 ### Securing the kube-API Server

+Standard Authorization Mode is AlwaysAllow.
+This obviously needs to be changed.

 1. Change Authorization Mode from AlwaysAllow to AlwaysAllow,AlwaysDeny,ABAC,Webhook,RBAC,Node [Source](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-apiserver/)
 2. For Example: To activate RBAC replace "--authorization-mode=AlwaysAllow" with "--authorization-mode=RBAC" in line 5 of the file "/var/snap/microk8s/current/args/kube-apiserver"
 3. Restart microk8s
 4. ...

 ### Securing the Dashboard

+In general we have a quite different vision for our Dashboard Security than is expected in [the standard manual](https://github.com/kubernetes/dashboard/wiki/Accessing-Dashboard---1.7.X-and-above) if we want to expose it to the public/make it easy to access through the Browser.

+#### Version 1: Securely Exposing the Dashboard to the Public
+The Skip Button makes the Dashboard use its ServiceAccount to log in.
+This means that the person who skipped login can access everything that the Dashboard-Account can access.

-Currently microk8s uses the Dashboard Version 1.8.x that does not support the disabeling of the Skip Button (which currently is the main threat).
+Currently microk8s uses the Dashboard Version 1.8.x that does not support the disabling of the Skip Button (which currently is the main threat).
 The newer Dashboard Versions disable the Skip Button by default ([Source](https://github.com/kubernetes/dashboard/issues/2672))
+If we want to repackage the SNAP anyways we could just replace the used version [in the deployment config of the Dashboard.](https://github.com/ubuntu/microk8s/blob/master/microk8s-resources/actions/dashboard.yaml)

+The current idea is that we could maybe restrict the Dashboard-ServiceAccount so much that it would be useless to Skip as it would not yield any information.
+However, there seems to be an issue with restricting it too much and the Dashboard not showing at all because of that.

+Current Config Steps would be:
 1. Assuming RBAC: Create ServiceAccount for Dashboard POD with just enough rights for the Dashboard to start (but not see any data)
 2. Dashboard.json apply Rolebinding
 3. Create (Service)Account for each user that needs access and use its Bearer token for accessing the Dashboard